SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-01-covid-2-americas.md

 which frankly reads more like a press release from the Georgetown University Medical Center.
 I mean, it's not exactly _wrong,_ but it _is_ cheerleading.

-Fortunately they planted enough clues to track down the article in _PLoS ONE_ by a crew from Georgetown. <sup id="fn2a">[[2]](#fn2)</sup>  (__Disclosure:__ Once upon a time, I was a referee who peer-reviewed a couple papers in _PLoS ONE._  But it was only a couple times, and it was almost 2 decades ago.
+Fortunately they planted enough clues (though not a URL!) to track down the article in _PLoS ONE_ by a crew from Georgetown. <sup id="fn2a">[[2]](#fn2)</sup>

+(__Disclosure:__ Once upon a time, I was a referee who peer-reviewed a couple papers in _PLoS ONE._ But it was only a couple times, and it was almost 2 decades ago.
 Can you forgive me?)

 Let's look through the paper!

 ## A read-through of the paper

-The general situation is, appropriately enough, summarized in the abstract:
+The general situation is, appropriately enough, summarized in the abstract of the paper:

 - Using _excess mortality_ (all-cause deaths observed, minus expected deaths from something like a 10 year trailing average) gets around the problems with delayed reports, death certificate shenanigans, and so on.
 Whatever's different _this_ year from the trailing 10 year average is a suspicious factor for causative analysis.
+Like, maybe&hellip;
+  COVID-19?
 - Their excess mortality model says there were 895,693 excess deaths attributable to COVID-19 from 2020-Jan-03 through 2021-Sep-26.
   - That's 26% more than the officially reported COVID-19 deaths, i.e.,
     _COVID-19 deaths are woefully under-reported._
-  - The Northeast was most honest about reporting COVID-19 deaths (reports match excess mortality), and the South was the worst (COVID-19 severely under-reported compared to excess mortality).
+  - The Northeast was most honest about reporting COVID-19 deaths (reports more or less match excess mortality), and the South was the worst (COVID-19 severely under-reported compared to excess mortality).
 - Initially, there were a lot of deaths in the Northeast, but that was when the virus was